mharen/mharen.github.io/_posts/2011/2011-01-24-thing2-explodes-laundry-ensues.md

 **Result:** laundry (clothes)
 </blockquote>

 While a tad apprehensive with Thing2’s request, Wife agreed to nurse her.
 The reasoning was something along the lines of this: maybe it was a fluke, maybe some miracle food will calm her stomach, and certainly nourishment is needed.
-Before nursing could commence, but immediately after someone said something regrettable like “we should probably put down the waterproof pad on the bed before…” exactly what you’d expect to happen at this point happened.
+Before nursing could commence, but immediately after someone said something regrettable like “we should probably put down the waterproof pad on the bed before...” exactly what you’d expect to happen at this point happened.
 All over the bed.
 <blockquote>

 **Result:** more laundry (clothes, blanket, comforter, mattress cover)